mog96/Seed/README.md

 General data flow:
 -	Client submits a decision.
--	Function “sendEffortLevel” (or sendContract, sendAccept, etc) sends decision to server.
+-	Function `$scope.game.sendEffortLevel()` (or `sendContract()`, `sendAccept()`, etc.) sends decision to server via websockets.
--	Message bounces back to both parties in connection.
+-	Server bounces the message back to both connected clients.
--	Message is processed in `conn.onmessage()`, which works with `$scope.nextPage()` to determine game logic, based on selections by employer and worker. (`// TODO: Unify.`)
+-	Message is processed on the client side in `conn.onmessage()`, which, in combination with `$scope.game.nextPage()`, handles the game logic.
+In their current state, these functions awkwardly split the responsibility of processing the selections by employer and worker. (`// TODO: Unify.`)
-- New page is loaded.
+- New page is loaded on the client side.

+The logic for computing the final wages earned by the employer and the worker, as well as the payment (in dollars) that each would earn given these wages, is currently in `$scope.game.nextPage()`.
+A future developer should look here to begin implementing payment integration with the MTurk platform.